 I’ve often shared about the power of the tongue and how it can be used for good or evil.
-I recently thought about some filters our words should have to pass through before they come out of our mouths.
-If they don’t make it through all of these 5 filters, then they probably should never be spoken.
-Here is how to filter words before you say them.
+And I recently thought about some filters our words should have to pass through before they come out of our mouths.

 1. Do I have good motives?